-I started at a very young age, making jewelry.
+I started at a very young age, making jewellery.
 Then, about 5 years ago, I decided to make some objects for the home and some furniture.
 At first, they were small things, and then they grew bigger and larger… Among the first objects I created, there were some candlesticks, which, then, needed a table… and one thing led to another.
-Since my beginnings as a jewelry designer, besides gold and silver, I immediately worked with bronze too.
+Since my beginnings as a jewellery designer, besides gold and silver, I immediately worked with bronze too.
 It’s a wonderful metal that I’m familiar with since childhood, as I remember being fascinated by Lalanne’s furniture pieces, and other artists’ too, that were in my home.
 So, when I started creating objects for the home, bronze was a natural choice: I love that it is a warm “living” metal; bronze reminds me of gold.

 Tell us about the lost wax technique

 It is an ancient and complex technique of metal casting.
 First, I create the original model in wax, and then I make a cast in clay.
 By heating the clay, the wax melts leaving a vacuum that is then filled by pouring molten bronze in it.
 The name says it all: lost wax, which makes it a unique piece as once the wax gone, you start all over again.
 So, each time is a different story, a different piece, with different proportions and shape.
 I like to work with my hands, to mould the wax, its softness and malleability.
 What I like the most about this technique is that you start out with the wax, a very soft and vulnerable material, and then you have the bronze, solid and indestructible, imbued with a sense of eternity.

 You create both jewellery and furniture: is there a difference in your creative process?